Lifetime pension at retirement age

 This graph shows your total contributions compared to the cumulative value of your pension payments (the annual pension shown in the “Annual Pension” graph).

-Your total annual pension is the guaranteed base pension, plus AIW enhancement while you were working.
+Your total annual pension is the base pension, plus AIW enhancement while you were working.
 In retirement, your pension will increase with annual post-retirement inflation protection.
 In addition, your pension includes survivor benefits, payable to your surviving spouse for their lifetime.
 DBplus members see excellent value for their contributions.

 Assumptions used in the “Value Comparison” graph: